 Companies with robust volunteer incentive programs often form long-term partnerships with nonprofits,

-providing ongoing support through funding, skills-based volunteering, and advocacy.
+providing ongoing support through funding, in-kind donations, skills-based volunteering, and advocacy.

 -